giuliaprosio/cartography-webapp/README.md

 Build for Greensoft routers:

-    make TARGET=greensoft
+    make greensoft

-If the Greensoft toolchain is compiled in another directory than `./greensoft` the `GREENSOFT_DIR` variable (or any other variable of the Makefile) can be overriden like so:
+If the Greensoft toolchain is compiled in another directory than `./greensoft-sdk` the `GREENSOFT_SDK_DIR` variable (or any other variable of the Makefile) can be overriden like so:

-    make TARGET=greensoft GREENSOFT_DIR=../greensoft
+    make greensoft GREENSOFT_SDK_DIR=../greensoft